mjl-/ding/README.txt

-# Ding - simple secure self-hosted private build server for developers
+Ding is a simple secure self-hosted private build server (for continuous integration) for individual developers and small teams, with specialized features for building Go applications, intended to run on BSDs too.

 Ding lets you configure repositories and build scripts and compile your software.